Memorable Super Bowl ads through the years

 Audi: “#soLong Vampires”

 Audi’s on the vampire bandwagon.
-Yes, this seemingly “Twilight”-inspired ad where O-positive blood is to vampires and PBR is to hipsters proves that an Audi is the best car to drive to a netherworld bash … just remember to turn off your headlights.
+Yes, this seemingly “Twilight”-inspired ad where O-positive blood is to vampires as PBR is to hipsters proves that an Audi is the best car to drive to a netherworld bash … just remember to turn off your headlights.